fabric-gateway-java/git-cheatsheet/global_macros.md

  **gerrit-trigger-patch-submitted**

-   - This trigger is to trigger the Jenkins jobs when a patchset is created.
+   - This macro will trigger the Jenkins jobs when a patchset is created.

       This macro triggers a jenkins job when a change-merged-event is triggered It won't trigger the job when a commit message is updated in the gerrit patchset.